WojciechMat/Pneumonia-Detector/README.md

 # Pneumonia-Detector
-Pneumonia detection from chest x-ray using Machine Learning Work in progress
+Pneumonia detection from chest x-ray using Machine Learning \n Work in progress